canfielder/blog_hugo_academic/content/post/2019-04-29-data-viz-travel/index.markdown

 ---
-title: "Oh the Places You'll Go!"
+title: Oh the Places You'll Go!
-author: "Evan Canfield"
+author: Evan Canfield
 date: '2019-04-29'
+slug: data-viz-travel
+categories:
-categories: data viz
+  - data viz
+tags:
+  - ggplot
+  - R
+subtitle: ''
+summary: Vizualizations of where I've traveled in the United States.
+authors: []
+lastmod: '2020-09-21T15:17:16-04:00'
+featured: no
 draft: yes
-featured: yes
 image:
   caption: test
   focal_point: smart
   preview_only: yes
-lastmod: '2020-03-23T14:39:26-04:00'
 projects: []
-slug: data-viz-travel
-subtitle: ''
-summary: Visualizing where I've traveled.
-tags:
-- R
-- ggplot
-authors: []
 ---
 Ever since I could remember I have loved maps.
 As a kid I could get lost in an atlas or inspecting a globe.
 As an adult that love of maps has remained, I mean, there's even a globe on the desk right next to me as I write this!

 So with that as background, it might not sound SO crazy to learn that back in 2018, I made a concerted effort to document where on those maps I had actually stepped foot.
 I kept it to the United States, since I really haven't traveled internationally that much.
 I started big picture: States!
 I figured out every state I had passed through in my life.
 This was pretty easy.
 I grew up in Connecticut, and mostly traveled around New England and the Northeast.
 The possible list was pretty short.